WZBK

-WZBK (1220 AM; "Rewind 92.7 & 102.3") is a radio station licensed to serve Keene, New Hampshire, United States.
+WZBK (1220 AM; "Rewind 92.7 & 102.3") is a radio station in Keene, New Hampshire, United States.
 The station is owned by Saga Communications (through its Monadnock Broadcasting Group) and licensed to Saga Communications of New England, LLC.
-It airs a classic hits format, simulcast with WKVT-FM (92.7) in Brattleboro, Vermont, and also heard on FM translator W272DZ (102.3) in Keene.
+It airs a classic hits format, simulcast with WKVT-FM 92.7 in Brattleboro, Vermont, and also heard on FM translator W272DZ (102.3) in Keene.

 History

 The station was assigned the WZBK call letters by the Federal Communications Commission (FCC) on August 14, 2002.

 In October 2008, WZBK dropped its adult standards format in favor of a simulcast of the news/talk programming of sister station WKVT from Brattleboro, Vermont.
 On March 31, 2011, the simulcast of WKVT was replaced by a sports radio format, largely from ESPN Radio with a local afternoon drive show and local sports.
 In January 2017, the station dropped ESPN Radio for Fox Sports Radio.

 On July 27, 2021, WZBK dropped the sports format for a simulcast of classic hits-formatted WKVT-FM from Brattleboro, branded as "Rewind 92.7 & 102.3".

+On August 4, 2026, it was announced that WKVT-FM, alongside WZBK, would become an affiliate of the Boston Red Sox Radio Network; the agreement runs through the 2028 season.
+The affiliation became available after the market's previous Red Sox affiliate, WEEY, dropped the games in June after a sale and format change.